microsoft/TypeScript-Website/packages/handbook-v1/en/Unions and Intersections.md

 ## Discriminating Unions

-A common case for unions is to have a single field which uses literal types to let TypeScript know which object it should expect from the union.
+A common technique for working with unions is to have a single field which uses literal types which you can use to let TypeScript narrow down the possible current type.
+For example, we're going to create a union of three types which have a single shared field.

 ```ts
 type NetworkLoadingState = {